 I don’t usually eat food dripping in buttery, browned sugar, but I make exceptions and my mom’s Candied Sweet Potatoes are one of those.
 Once you’ve eaten these (even if you don’t have a sweet tooth), you’ll be hooked.
-Food News Journal thought so too, and featured these this week in best of the blogs.

 The fresh turkey is dry brined, and then roasted in cheesecloth.

 Retro Rose will bring the Pennsylvania Dutch Corn Pudding.

 I’ll be making roasted brussels sprouts and a pear and pomegranate salad and sweet potato biscuits.
 I’ve already made a medley of pies, blackberry, apple and pumpkin.
 Corn bread stuffing will arrive with cranberry sauce and wine.
 Retro Rose’s friend Eleanor will bring her violin.

 A lot of fuss for one day, but we revel in this.
 It’s the one day of the year we indulge in making memories.

 The Process for Stove Top Candied Sweet Potatoes